JoGorska/mileage-tracker/README.md

 In the end I decided to style this page similarly as bootstrap looks - same background color and fonts.
 I have also styled javascript map in night mode to blend into the overall style of the app.

+### Hero image wondering to the left on the smaller screen sizes

+I've noticed when testing responsivness on chrome dev tools that hero image on index.html is moving to the left of the screen, doesn't stay in the middle.
+I have tested in dev tools various different bootstrap classes and different css properties.
+The solution was adding some more classes in row div to control the number of columns depending on the screen size (`row row-cols-1 row-cols-sm-1 row-cols-md-1 row-cols-lg-2`), while the col divs will have only `col` class.
+Previously img div had set col width depending on screen size, while text col div had only settings for large screens.
+They did not seem to add up to 12 as per bootstrap's standard.
+I copied the classes from dev tools to the template, which has resolved the issue.

+### Road cleared column of the TrafficMessage model

+- the number of road cleared has not been displaying on the messages list view - found error in spelling, which has resolved the issue
+- the view that was supposed to submit the `cleared` to the database was returning various different errors.
+I found missing `filter` method in the view

 ## Deployment

  The site was deployed to Heroku pages.